International Student and Scholar Office

 Psychology Building, 408

-The ISSO provides services and programs for more than 500 international students and international scholars from about 100 nations.
+The International Student and Scholar Office (ISSO) provides services and programs for approximately 500 international students and international scholars/faculty from about 85 nations.
 Approximately 75 percent of international students are here for two to five years, working on undergraduate or graduate degrees.
 The ISSO provides the following programs and services:

 - Advising services necessary for international students to maintain legal status while in the United States, ensuring they understand applicable federal government regulations and university policies.